 Skip to Content

-16 Spectacular Independent Bookshops in London
+17 Spectacular Independent Bookshops in London

 Where else but London can you find such a marvellous selection of eclectic, unique, and utterly special bookshops?
+These beautiful independent bookshops in London exist as champions of feminism, LGBTQ rights and values, left-wing politics and ideals, and celebrations of the written word in all its strength and beauty.

 independent bookshops in london

-Read More: London Itinerary for Book Lovers.
+Read More: London Itinerary for Book Lovers

 *Persephone Books has now moved to Bath, UK.
 You can read all about it and see what their new premises look like in our Guide to the Independent Bookshops in Bath.